 It was a crazy dream, and we said “Yes!”
 We opened shop within the Carpe Diem Experience at 115 S. Harbor Blvd. in downtown Fullerton for a year before moving into the warehouse we now call The Magoski Arts Colony at 223 W. Santa Fe Ave.
 Rather than a store, we became a gallery and workshop studio.

 It wasn’t long before ‘project art school’ turned into ‘PÄS.’
 PÄS is pronounced PAUSE, and our mission is to Do Art, View Art, and Love People.
 We have gone through many trials.
 Changes.
 Moves.
 Doubt.
 Confidence.
 Acceptance.
 Lessons.
 Uncomfortable situations.
 But with all that, we’ve found our community.
 To us, that is what community is.
 We didn’t plan any of it.
 We just surrounded ourselves with artists who view this world a little different.
 Artists who repel complacency.
 Who seek.
 And seek.
 We’re growing up with our community, with art, with love.

 In addition to throwing art shows and meeting great local artists, we were still able to support local charity organizations while also being supported by our community!
 Everyone wins.
 For 7 years, our exhibits impacted the local community for positive change.
 But anyone can throw money at a cause, the positive change has happened in us and in the artists we share life with.

-Today project art school is the private studio of Brian and Kristy Prince and the blog below is an archive of past shows as well as recent art sightings we come across in this great world.
+Today project art school is the private studio of Brian and Kristy Prince.
+Check out the Archive of past shows as well as recent art sightings we come across.